vacp2p/research/noise-research/secure-transfer.md

     - an 8-digits authorization code `auth_code` obtained as `HKDF(h) mod 10^8` is displayed on the device, where `h`is the handshake value obtained once the first handshake message is processed.

 3. The device `B`:
-    - subscribes to any message sent to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/*` and locally filters only messages sent to `contentTopic`.
+    - listens to any message sent to `/{application-name}/{application-version}/wakunoise/1/sessions-{shard-id}/*` and locally filters only messages sent to `contentTopic`.
 If any, continues.
     - initializes the Noise handshake by passing `contentTopic` and `Hash(sB||r)` to the handshake prologue;
     - executes the pre-handshake message, i.e. processes its static key `eB`;
     - executes the first handshake message, i.e.